-- 6.1 Prior to the First Issue Date, the Issuer shall provide to the Agent: - (a) copies of constitutional documents of the Issuer; - (b) duly executed copies of these Terms and Conditions and the Agency Agreement; and - (c) a copy of a resolution of the board of directors of the Issuer: - approving the terms of, and the transactions contemplated by, the Finance Documents to which it is a party and resolving that it execute, deliver and perform the Finance Documents to which it is a party; - (ii) authorising a specified person or persons to execute the Finance Documents to which it is a party on its behalf; and
+- 6.1 The Issuer shall provide to the Agent, as soon as possible but no later than 9.00 a.m. two (2) Business Days prior to the First Issue Date, the following, in form and substance satisfactory to the Agent (acting reasonably): - (a) copies of constitutional documents of the Issuer; - (b) duly executed copies of these Terms and Conditions and the Agency Agreement; - (c) a copy of a resolution of the board of directors of the Issuer:

-- (iii) authorising a specified person or persons, on its behalf, to sign and/or despatch all documents and notices to be signed and/or despatched by it under or in connection with the Finance Documents to which it is a party. - 6.2 Prior to issuance of any Subsequent Bonds, the Issuer shall provide to the Agent: - (a) to the extent not covered by the resolutions from the board of directors under Clause 6.1, a copy of a resolution of the board of directors of the Issuer: - approving the terms of, and the transactions contemplated by, the Subsequent Bonds and resolving that it execute, deliver and perform any documents necessary in connection with the issue of the Subsequent Bonds; - (ii) authorising a specified person or persons to execute any such documents; and - (iii) authorising a specified person or persons, on its behalf, to sign and/or despatch all documents and notices to be signed and/or despatched by it under or in connection with the Subsequent Bonds; - (b) a Compliance Certificate; and - (c) a copy of any other authorisation or other document, opinion or assurance which the Agent notifies the Issuer that it reasonably considers necessary or desirable in connection with the issue of the Subsequent Bonds. - 6.3 The Agent may assume that the documentation delivered to it pursuant to Clauses 6.1 and 6.2 is accurate, correct and complete unless it has actual knowledge that this is not the case, and the Agent does not have to verify the contents of any such documentation. - 6.4 The Agent shall confirm to the Issuing Agent when it is satisfied that the conditions in Clauses6.1 and 6.2 (as applicable), as the case may be, have been fulfilled.
+- (i) approving the terms of, and the transactions contemplated by, the Finance Documents to which it is a party and resolving that it execute, deliver and perform the Finance Documents to which it is a party; - (ii) authorising a specified person or persons to execute the Finance Documents to which it is a party on its behalf; and - (iii) authorising a specified person or persons, on its behalf, to sign and/or despatch all documents and notices to be signed and/or despatched by it under or in connection with the Finance Documents to which it is a party; and - (d) a Compliance Certificate confirming that no Event of Default would occur as a result of the Initial Bond Issue. - 6.2 The Issuer shall provide to the Agent, no later than 9.00 a.m. two (2) Business Days prior to any Issue Date in respect of Subsequent Bonds, the following, in form and substance satisfactory to the Agent (acting reasonably): - (a) to the extent not covered by the resolutions from the board of directors under Clause 6.1, a copy of a resolution of the board of directors of the Issuer: - (i) approving the terms of, and the transactions contemplated by, the Subsequent Bonds and resolving that it execute, deliver and perform any documents necessary in connection with the issue of the Subsequent Bonds; - (ii) authorising a specified person or persons to execute any such documents; - (iii) authorising a specified person or persons, on its behalf, to sign and/or despatch all documents and notices to be signed and/or despatched by it under or in connection with the Subsequent Bonds; - (b) a Compliance Certificate; and - (c) a copy of any other authorisation or other document, opinion or assurance which the Agent notifies the Issuer that it reasonably considers necessary or desirable in connection with the issue of the Subsequent Bonds. - 6.3 The Agent may assume that the documentation delivered to it pursuant to Clauses 6.1 and 6.2 is accurate, correct and complete unless it has actual knowledge that this is not the case, and the Agent does not have to verify the contents of any such documentation. - 6.4 The Agent shall confirm to the Issuing Agent when it is satisfied that the conditions in Clause 6.1 or Clause 6.2 (as applicable) have been fulfilled (or amended or waived in accordance with Clause 20 (Amendments and waivers)) and, in any case, no later than